GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### To be successful, you want to surround yourself with very talented folks whose skills blend very well.
-That’s the secret of success.
+> ### What a computer is to me is it's the most remarkable tool that we have ever come up with.
+It's the equivalent of a bicycle for our minds.
 >
-> ~ *John Warnock*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts